-So what exactly is parchment paper?
 "Reynolds Kitchens Parchment Paper is a natural, high-density paper with a non-stick coating," Brown explains.
 "Its versatility makes it perfect for baking your favorite cookies, making parchment packets, or cooking a sheet pan dinner."
 Think recipes like roasted vegetables, salmon parchment packets, and classic chocolate chip cookies.

 The best parchment paper uses include:

 - Roasting fish

 Parchment paper is oven safe up to 425 degrees F, and non-stick for picture-perfect baking results and easy clean-up, says Brown.

 Can you put parchment paper in an air fryer?

 The short answer?
 Yes and no. According to Consumer Reports test engineers, parchment paper can be used in an air fryer, but it shouldn't be used in them regularly because it blocks nearly all of the fryer's air flow.To reduce the risk of blocking the fryer's air flow and creating a fire hazard, expert air fryer's recommend reusable silicone liners instead.

 What's the difference between butcher paper vs. parchment paper?